HandsOnDataViz/book/shape/mapshaper/README.md

-# Edit, Join, and Convert Geographic Layers with MapShaper.org
+#Edit, Dissolve, and Join Layers with MapShaper.org

 MapShaper (http://MapShaper.org) is another versatile open-source mapping tool, developed and maintained by [Matthew Bloch on GitHub](https://github.com/mbloch/mapshaper).
 Using the web interface, users can:
 - Import and export map layers in multiple formats: Shapefile, GeoJSON, CSV, and more